Journaling is a simple and accessible way to reflect on your professional life and to enhance your performance and wellbeing.

 - active experimentation

 Structured journaling can help us with the middle two stages, enabling us to slow down, take stock and learn from our experiences, and to reframe our personal narrative.
-In recounting our thoughts and experiences, and reflecting upon these, we are telling your own story; through journaling, we can clarify these narratives and find meaning within them.
+In recounting our thoughts and experiences, and reflecting upon these, we are telling our own story; through journaling, we can clarify these narratives and find meaning within them.

 Revealing rather than recording: the power of free thinking

-Often, we don’t know what we think about work-related issues, but only how they made us react and feel:
+Often, we don’t know what we think about work-related issues, only how they made us react and feel:

 - “Why was I so annoyed when I wasn’t invited to the brainstorming session about the new marketing plan?”

 - “Why did I feel so demotivated about the project when that surly new team member made a joke?”

 - “Why do I prefer working with extroverts?”